End-to-end:

 “Your Badges” is a new section within the profile page and allows the user to accept or view their badge.

-As a result, the new badge experience was integrated directly into the side rail alongside the other icons.
-This approach maintained UI cohesion, minimized disruption to the current layout, and ensured users could easily access their badge progress without breaking their learning flow.
+I integrated the new badge feature directly into the side rail alongside other icons, maintaining UI cohesion, minimizing layout disruption, and enabling users to easily track badge progress without interrupting their learning flow.

 Upon hitting 80% completion within a course, a new icon in the shape of our badge would appear at the bottom in a celebratory fashion, allowing the user to claim the badge from this screen.

-Once I received the badge assets from the Brand team, I transitioned into high-fidelity design.
-This phase allowed me to solidify the experience, establish a visual hierarchy, and infuse the pages with creative energy aligned with the O’Reilly brand.
+After receiving badge assets from the Brand team, I used the feedback I received from multiple teams and transitioned into high-fidelity.
+This phase strengthened the experience by establishing a clear visual hierarchy and infusing the pages with creative energy aligned to the O’Reilly brand.

-O’Reilly is widely recognized for its iconic animal illustrations, so we chose the badger as the face of the badging experience—a playful nod that felt thematically appropriate.
-On the Product Detail Page, I positioned the badger within the progress bar area, using subtle animation and movement to draw attention to course progression and completion.
+O’Reilly’s iconic animal illustrations inspired choosing the badger as the face of the badging experience—a playful, thematically fitting touch.
+On the Product Detail Page, I placed the badger within the progress bar and used subtle animations to highlight course progression and completion, drawing users’ attention naturally.

-On the Profile Page, each badge features the official badge asset alongside the course title and a course-level label.
-We intentionally limited the number of badges displayed for the MVP to keep the interface clean and focused.
-Course completion data will inform the final decision on how many badges to show by default, allowing us to scale the experience appropriately based on user behavior.
+On the Profile Page, each badge displays the official asset alongside the course title and course-level label.
+To keep the MVP interface clean and focused, I limited the number of badges shown.
+Future course completion data will guide how many badges display by default, enabling the experience to scale effectively based on user behavior.

 Outcomes and Lessons